rybakit/phive-queue/README.md

 #### Concurrency

-In order to check the concurrency you'll have to install the [Gearman server](http://gearman.org) and the [pecl/german](http://pecl.php.net/package/gearman) extension.
+In order to check the concurrency you'll have to install the [Gearman server](http://gearman.org) and the [German](http://pecl.php.net/package/gearman) PECL extension.
 Once the server has been installed and started, create a number of processes (workers) by running:

 ```sh